The Wacky World of Tex Avery: Episodes

+Current prints of the series have Michel Trouillet, Paul F. Quinn and Daniël Shwall credited as the writers, having been credited on French prints before.
+This article goes by the writer credits as seen in the original English prints for the show, seen in the original US airings of each episode.

 Development

-In October 1995, DIC Entertainment announced they would be opening an animation office in France in partnership with Hampster Productions (which at the time, was 33% minority-owned by DIC's majority owner Capital Cities/ABC), and that their first project would be called Tex Avery Theater.
-DIC also acquired the rights to use Avery's name and likeness through his estate in order to produce the series.
+In October 1995, DIC Entertainment announced they would be opening an animation office in France in partnership with Hampster Productions (which at the time, was 33% minority-owned by DIC's majority owner Capital Cities/ABC, which had not yet been acquired by The Walt Disney Company), and that their first project would be called Tex Avery Theater.
+DIC also acquired the rights to use Avery's name and likeness through his estate in order to produce the series, with Avery's daughter Nancy Arkley reported to have a direct involvement in the series.
 The package of 195 7-minute cartoons would have been made available starting in October 1996.
-In March 1997, the studio was opened up and was named Les Studios Tex, which DIC was a shareholder, with DIC launching the show as The Wacky World of Tex Avery in syndication in the Fall of that year.
+In March 1997, the studio was opened up and was named Les Studios Tex, which DIC was a shareholder, with DIC launching the show as The Wacky World of Tex Avery in syndication in the fall of that year.

-A logo of the studio that appears after the end credits of Archie's Weird Mysteries, shows a prototype design of Tex Avery that was scrapped, with a purple arc hat, while riding a horse.
-The same prototype design also appears in the French dub.
+The invocation of Avery's name allowed DIC to hire talent that otherwise would have never agreed to such a project, including Eddie Fitzgerald and Michael Fontinelli, who left DreamWorks Animation and Walt Disney Animation Studios, respectively, to join the new series out of respect for Avery's work.
+Production of the series was centered in France in part because the producers believed Avery had a Jerry Lewis-level reputation in the country and to better position the studio in the French market by meeting domestic production requirements.
+As DIC did not have access to any of Avery's characters (his MGM and early Warner Bros. work was owned at the time by the Turner Broadcasting System), a suite of new, non-derivative characters were created specifically for the series, including a cowboy named after Avery himself and meant to represent Avery's "hormonal" brand of humor.
+Original plans for Tex Avery Theater had the animated Avery serving as a host of bridging segments, before he was given his own segments during development.

-Home media releases and current-day syndication
+Home media releases

 France

 In July 2003, TF1 Video through the TF!
 Video label released a 2-DVD boxset of the series, which contained 48 cartoons (24 cartoons each).
 Another boxset was released in January 2004, containing 64 cartoons (32 cartoons each).

 In April 2011, AV Video released a boxset containing the first 24 episodes, with 72 cartoons all on the 3 DVDs.